Economy of Austria-Hungary: Trade

 From 1527 (the creation of the monarchic personal union) to 1851, the Kingdom of Hungary maintained its own customs controls, which separated it from the other parts of the Habsburg-ruled territories.
 After 1867, the Austrian and Hungarian customs union agreement had to be renegotiated and stipulated every ten years.
 The agreements were renewed and signed by Vienna and Budapest at the end of every decade because both countries hoped to derive mutual economic benefit from the customs union.
 The Austrian Empire and the Kingdom of Hungary contracted their foreign commercial treaties independently of each other.

 The two most important trading partners were traditionally Germany (1910: 48% of all exports, 39% of all imports), and Great Britain (1910: almost 10% of all exports, 8% of all imports), the third most important partner was the United States, it followed by Russia, France, Switzerland, Romania, the Balkan states and South America.
 Trade with the geographically neighbouring Russia, however, was relatively light (1910: 3% of all exports /mainly machinery for Russia, 7% of all imports /mainly raw materials from Russia).

 Industry

 The empire's heavy industry had mostly focused on machine building, especially for the electric power industry, locomotive industry and automotive industry, while in light industry the precision mechanics industry was the most dominant.
-Through the years leading up to World War I the country became the 4th biggest machine manufacturer in the world.Economic historians estimate that industry accounted for merely 20–24% of the Habsburg Monarchy’s overall economic output.
+Through the years leading up to World War I the country became the 4th biggest machine manufacturer in the world.
+Economic historians estimate that industry accounted for merely 20–24% of the Habsburg Monarchy’s overall economic output.

-Czech lands

-The Czech industrial centers —though dominant in the Cisleithanian half— comprised only about one-third of total industrial production of the whole Habsburg Empire.

-Employment and manufacturing data reveal that Bohemia and Moravia dominated the Cisleithanian (Austrian) half of the Empire, however Hungary’s significant industrial contribution ensured that Czech industry remained only about one-third of total output of the whole empire.

-Austrian parts of the Empire

-“National income estimates from 1913 suggest that over 42% of Cisleithania’s income originated in the Czech regions, revealing not only their dominance in industry but also their high productivity relative to population.”

-Around 45% of all industrial value created within Cisleithania came from Bohemia and Moravia, underscoring their central role in the empire’s manufacturing output—particularly in metalworking, machinery, and textiles.”

-Bohemia alone employed nearly one-third of Cisleithania’s factory workers by 1910, illustrating the region’s unparalleled density of industrial labor within the empire.”